paezha/Spatial-Statistics-Course/Sample Slides/16-Point-Pattern-Analysis-V-Slides.md

 Creating a Null Landscape Contd.
 ========================================================

-Importantly, you can apply any of the techniques that you have seen so far, for instance, the $\hat{G}$-function:

 Lets plot the empirical functions.
-To plot using `ggplot2` you can stack the two dataframes as follows (after adding a factor to indicate if it is the empirical function or a simulation):

-- the empirical function is very, very similar to the simulated null landscape, But is this purely a coincidence?
-When we simulate a null landscape, there is the possibility, however improbable, that it will replicate some meaningful process purely by chance.
+- the empirical function is very  similar to the simulated null landscape, But is this purely a coincidence?
+- When we simulate a null landscape, there is the possibility, however improbable, that it will replicate some meaningful process purely by chance.

 ***